Art-Hackers/Artemis/README.md

 python main.py
 ```

 `artemis new` sets up a working starter app, and a GitHub Actions workflow that builds your app for Android, iOS, Windows, macOS, Linux, and Web the moment you push — so producing a real install-able app on every platform never requires setting up Flutter, the Android SDK, or Xcode on your own machine.
-See [Building & CI/CD](docs/12-building-and-ci.md).

 ## What you get

-**Theming.** 31 named color palettes, or full manual control over background/surface/text/accent colors — each one Material 3-correct in both light and dark mode automatically
+**Theming.** 31 named color palettes, or full manual control over background/surface/text/accent colors — each one Material 3-correct in both light and dark mode automatically.

 ```python
 art.App("My App", theme="sunset")